 What Could You Do with a Graduate MFT Degree?

-Marriage and family therapy programs near California could prep you to be Marriage and Family Therapist.
+Marriage and family therapy - an MFT Degree near California could prep you to be Marriage and Family Therapist.
 These pros can work in diverse settings.
 For instance, they may have career paths at:

 - Substance abuse treatment centers

 - Outpatient care centers

 - Their own private practice